skreimeyer/NPDES-Report/report.md

 Table 13: Recycled materials from the compressed natural gas fueling facility located at 501 Ferry Street in downtown Little Rock.

+The Fleet Services department is located adjacent to Public Works operations and services the majority of the vehicles in the City motor pool.
+The greatest volume of motor vehicle fluids comes from this facility and is summarized below:
 ### Recycled Automotive Waste from Little Rock Fleet Services Facility<a name="Recycled-Automotive-Waste-from-Little-Rock-Fleet-Services-Facility"></a>
 | Material | Quantity | Measure |
 |---|---|---|